The Hidden Forms of Cyberbullying

 - Remind your teen that she can flag and report offensive behavior to the social media platform or game moderator.
 Take screenshots of bullying statements or photos.
 Encourage your teen to strategize with you, or another trusted adult, when questionable behavior occurs, says Knorr.

 - Finally, ask your teen to stand up for others.
-Uniting with peers is the best defense against cyberbullying.
+Uniting with peers is the best defense against online bullying.

-“Reach out to the victim and say ‘I support you,’” encourages Knorr, “because what bullies try to do is isolate their victims and intimidate everybody else who might stand up for them.”
+“Reach out to the victim and say ‘I support you,’” encourages Knorr.
+“What bullies try to do is isolate their victims and intimidate everybody else who might stand up for them.”